imadegun/gayaProdSystem/docs/PRD.md

     6. Completed samples update directory list with final specifications
     7. Sales Manager creates Proforma from approved directory items
     8. Client response options:
-       - "Samples OK for all models": Proceed to Invoice (Purchase Order)
+       - "Samples OK for all models": Proceed to Invoice (Purchase Order) → **R&D Collection becomes Client Collection**
-       - "Samples OK with some selected models": Update Proforma → Invoice, R&D updates directory for approved models only
+       - "Samples OK with some selected models": Update Proforma → Invoice, R&D updates directory for approved models only → **Only approved models become Client Collection**
        - "Revised samples": Return to revision loop with new directory version
-       - "Samples Cancel": Project termination
+       - "Samples Cancel": Project termination → **R&D Collection remains as reference only**
-       - "Samples OK but not ordered": Archive as potential future opportunity
+       - "Samples OK but not ordered": Archive as potential future opportunity → **R&D Collection remains as reference only**
     9. All documents maintain update timestamps and revision history
     10. Directory lists include detailed technical specifications (clay, glaze, texture, engobe, firing type, luster, etc.)
-    11. Approved/ordered models become client product collections
+    11. **Approved/ordered models become client product collections** (production-ready)
-    12. Non-approved models become R&D reference collections
+    12. **Non-approved models become R&D reference collections** (development archive)

 2. **Purchase Order Management (POL)**
    - The sales user will update the order status to the client when the order is nearly complete or approximately 80% complete and will also request payment.